 Freeze Access to Assets Before Freezing Yourself

 For people who believe they want to be cryogenically frozen, it’s important to preserve all assets they wish to have available to them after their revival.
 Similarly, they must consider the possibility that the revival is unsuccessful and thus have an alternate plan available for such a situation.
-It is crucial to discuss this with an asset protection attorney, financial planner, and elder law attorney to ensure the stability of their finances and make necessary alterations as laws changes to prevent any new loopholes from impeding their goals.
+It is crucial to discuss this with an asset protection attorney, financial planner, and elder law attorney in New York to ensure the stability of their finances and make necessary alterations as laws changes to prevent any new loopholes from impeding their goals.
 It is your life, therefore it is your choice what you want to do with your assets, where you want them to go, and how much you should distribute to different beneficiaries.

 There are a multitude of ways to protect assets:

 I. Trusts – A trust is a way to store assets or transfer ownership from the current owner (grantor) to the future owners (beneficiaries).
 Typically, the purpose of a trust is to ensure the financial stability of parties such as family members who are set to inherit the enclosed assets.
 Although this isn’t exactly the purpose of the trusts employed in cryogenic estate planning, using them for legal protection is vital during the process.
 It’s important to remember, for example, that once a beneficiary of a traditional irrevocable trust receives the assets enclosed in them, they cannot be forced to give them back to the grantor if they happen to be successfully revived.

 a) Personal Revival Trusts – The cryonics patient cannot put themselves as a beneficiary of a typical trust, because by undergoing cryopreservation, that individual loses their legal living status.
 Personal revival trusts thus have more advantages than the patient care trusts, because they provide additional legal protection during the grantor’s time as a patient as well as after revival.